 - Everyone in the new economy will get access to incredible, high-quality and abundant food.

 - Ditto for education.

-- The new city is safe and free from violence, theft, bullies, harassment, cat calling and other asshole behaviors [ref], [ref].
+- The new city will be safe and free from violence, theft, bullying, harassment, cat calling and other asshole behaviors [ref], [ref].

 - And so on…

 - Everyone must contribute willingly, happily and competently to the creation of food, water, housing, clothing, etc. that everyone in the new city needs.

 - Everyone needs to follow all the laws and rules of the city.

 - Everyone needs to contribute to the health and safety of everyone else by being safe and not impinging on the safety of others, which means:

 All of this will be spelled out in the social contract.